gplaps/ICR2FFB/README.md

 ## DISCLAIMER – USE AT YOUR OWN RISK

-I have tried to ensure this software is safe and non-destructive, but **no guarantees**.
+I have tried my best to make sure this app can't hurt you or your wheel but **no guarantees**.
 I’ve been using it without issues on my own hardware, but your mileage may vary.

 ---